schwartzie/weather-joan/README.md

 ## Questions?

-If you have questions, submit them via the repo's [issue tracker](https://github.com/schwartzie/weather-joan/issues) and I'll do my best to answer!
+If you have questions, submit them via the repo's [issue tracker](https://github.com/schwartzie/weather-joan/issues) and I'll do my best to answer ☀️